THE FINEST TRADITIONS OF MY CALLING

 “Abraham Nussbaum offers a plea to see that true reform of the health care system will be possible only if we also seek a renewal of the physician’s practice.
 With compelling narratives from his own experience as a psychiatrist, Nussbaum’s entreaty is easy to believe. … It is easy to delight in this text.
 Nussbaum’s narrative approach is full of heart.
 His critiques of the health care system and the formation of physicians are thoughtful, balanced and often deeply moving.
 It is not hard to imagine that this text will stand alongside the works of Atul Gawande and Abraham Verghese for its ability to draw fellow physicians and lay readers into the unresolved problems of modern health care.”—America

 “Nussbaum describes current campaigns for evidence-based treatments, checklists, quality-improvement guidelines, and reduced hours for residents as misguided efforts to apply industrial standards to medicine.
 These efforts aim to improve outcomes (i.e., increase patients’ chances of survival, reduce mishaps) at the expense of care.
-Nussbaum maintains that medicine differs from all other industries, and that the way a doctor cares for a patient matters more than the outcome.
-Patients might value outcomes more, but they certainly yearn for the respectful, empathetic treatment that Nussbaum proposes and that is so often lacking.” —Publisher’s Weekly
+Nussbaum maintains that medicine differs from all other industries, and that the way a doctor cares for a patient matters more than the outcome.” —Publisher’s Weekly

-The most accurate diagnoses occur within therapeutic relationships, so the bestselling Pocket Guide to the DSM-5™ Diagnostic Exam embeds psychiatric diagnoses within the therapeutic alliance.
-As his award-winning curriculum encouraged his students, Dr. Nussbaum, in this book, encouraged a wider audience to approach each patient as a person before determining his or her specific diagnosis.
+In his 1943 Skinner lecture, Henry Cohen observed that “All diagnoses are provisional formulae designed for action.”
+The diagnoses which lead to clinical action occur within therapeutic relationships which serve patients and bolster practitioners.
+In the bestselling Pocket Guide to the DSM-5™ Diagnostic Exam, Dr. Nussbaum embeds psychiatric diagnoses within the therapeutic alliance.
+This book encouraged a wider audience to approach each patient as a person before determining his or her specific diagnosis.
 The book helps humanize psychiatric treatment by altering the way mental health practitioners see and engage with patients.

-The Pocket Guide to the DSM-5™ Diagnostic Exam was an Amazon Top 100 seller upon release and is currently the number one seller in Psychology Education & Training.
-Chinese, Dutch, Hungarian, Italian, Japanese, Portugese, and Spanish translations have been published; Korean and Turkish translations are forthcoming.
+The Pocket Guide to the DSM-5™ Diagnostic Exam was an Amazon Top 100 seller upon release.
+Chinese, Dutch, Hungarian, Italian, Japanese, Korean, Portugese, and Spanish translations have been published; Korean and Turkish translations are forthcoming.
 Special English-language versions were also created specifically for Brazil, Greece, and India.

 Dr. Nussbaum built upon this work to create person-centered treatment guides.
 The first treatment guide, The DSM-5™ Pocket Guide to Child and Adolescent Mental Health, was co-authored with the pediatrician and child psychiatrist Robert J. Hilt.
 The second guide, The DSM-5™ Pocket Guide to Elder Mental Health, was co-authored with the geriatric psychiatrist Sophia Wang.